jaspector

 Construction, alteration, demolition, and related activities within unincorporated areas of Sagadahoc County.
 Specific requirements depend on whether the parcel is in an unorganized territory (LUPC jurisdiction) or unincorporated areas within an organized municipality.

+Not all construction work requires a permit in unincorporated Sagadahoc County, ME.
 The following work is generally exempt: Ordinary maintenance and repair not involving structural change; Painting, decorating, finish work; See MUBEC Section 105.2 (2021 IBC/IRC) for full exemptions; Specific exemptions vary by municipality and jurisdiction type.
 Note: Shoreland zoning applies statewide in Maine and must be considered before any work near water bodies.
 Confirm exemptions with the relevant Code Enforcement Officer before beginning work.
+When in doubt, confirm with the local building department before starting work.